200 Hillvue Lane, Pittsburgh, PA 15237

 Fax: (412) 369-5895

 Dr. Andreyko serves the North Allegheny School District as the Assistant Superintendent of Curriculum, Assessment, and Professional Development.
 Prior to arriving at North Allegheny in 1997, Dr. Andreyko began her career as an English teacher in Chesapeake Public Schools in Virginia.
 She has served NA as both the Assistant Principal and Principal of Ingomar Middle School before being Commissioned as the Assistant Superintendent for Curriculum from the Pennsylvania Department of Education.
-Her current position of Academic Advancement encompasses academic technology, comprehensive planning, curriculum, grant writing, professional development, and STEM (Science, Technology, Engineering, and Mathematics).
+Her current position of Curriculum, Assessment, and Professional Development encompasses academic technology, comprehensive planning, curriculum, grant writing, professional development, STEM (Science, Technology, Engineering, and Mathematics), and assessments.

 Dr. Andreyko earned her Bachelor of Science degree in English and Speech Communication from Kent State University.
 She received her Master of Science degree in Educational Administration from Old Dominion University and a second Master of Science in Human Resources Management from La Roche College.
 Dr. Andreyko was awarded her Superintendent's Letter of Eligibility from Gannon University and completed her doctorate at the University of Pittsburgh.
 Dr. Andreyko's dissertation was entitled Principal Leadership in the Accountability Era: Influence of Expanding Job Responsibilities on Functional Work Performance, Stress Management, and Overall Job Satisfaction.